 - The Denner Resin in general, given that it's shown to be highly addictive and ruin the lives of most users.
 The creepiest scene, though, is when Denna realizes she's eaten it, and worries that she might become an addict.

 - Kvothe returns from a frolic in the woods to find his troupe's wagons burning, his family murdered and bloody on the ground.
 A group of strangers sit at his parents' fire; one of the figures obviously inhuman, with completely black eyes.

-The Chandrian.
+- The Chandrian.
 Any scene in which they appear or are mentioned is enough to freak the hell out of most people reading the book.
 Much of the fear surrounding the Chandrian (for in-universe characters and the readers both) is the fact that we know hardly anything about them.
-No clear motives, no patterns, not even how many of them there are (some say one, others seven).
+No clear motives, no patterns, not even how many of them there are.
 Just "Lightning from a clear blue sky".
 And trying to find out details makes bad things happen.

-Kvothe's cold-blooded murder of the fake Edemah Ruh clan.
+- Kvothe's cold-blooded murder of the fake Edema Ruh clan.
 His reasons?
 Totally understandable, but damn.
 May also count as a Crowning Moment of Awesome.

 - Sort of the opposite of why the Chandrian are scary, the extermination of the bandits would easily be interpreted at anger over their crimes, making it a pretty understandable heroic action.
 But his thought process is instead fully explained, and it's clear that he's mostly killing them because they're... making the Ruh look bad, more than anything else.
 Sin of Pride strikes again, and you wonder if next time the reaction won't be as incidentally deserved.